 With private chat, standard chat messages appear to the recipient with one toast/notification.
-Making as important adds a red exclamation point next to your message and prefixes it with the word “IMPORTANT!”.
-Sometimes a message can be answered whenever, it needs immediate attention.
-Take healthcare for example, urgent messages need a response.
+Marking as important adds a red exclamation point next to your message and prefixes it with the word “IMPORTANT!”.
+Sometimes a message can be answered whenever it needs immediate attention.
+Take healthcare, for example, urgent messages need a response.

 Enter new Teams Priority Notifications.
 Why is the message type “urgent” but the feature not called “Urgent Messages”, nobody knows

 Priority notifications allow you to set the delivery options on a private chat message to “Urgent”.
 Urgent Messages notify (toast/push notification) users repeatedly every 2 minutes for a period of 20 minutes or until messages are picked up and read by the recipient.